Alcaran/Surrender/README.md

 - Top played champions analyses
 - Match player analyses
 #### Installing
- - To install surrender just run our setup available in the root of project
+ - To install surrender just run our setup available in the installer folder of project

 #### Usage
  - You can create an user or simply use credentials 'lboulle' and '123' for testing